Melbourne Cup: The Race that Stops a Nation

+The Melbourne Cup is commonly billed as The race that stops a nation.
 In the Melbourne metropolitan area, the race day has been a gazetted public holiday since 1877, but around both Australia and New Zealand a majority of people watch the race on television and gamble, either through direct betting or participating in workplace cup "sweeps".
 In 2000, a betting agency claimed that 80 percent of the adult Australian population placed a bet on the race that year.
 In 2010 it was predicted that $183 million would be spent by 83,000 tourists during the Spring Racing Carnival.
 In New Zealand, the Melbourne Cup is the country's single biggest betting event, with carnival race-days held at several of the country's top tracks showing the cup live on big screens.